-Dividing young people outside education and work into sub-groups, such as young offenders, those with a disability or illness, or young parents improves our understanding of the NEET population to an extent (DCSF, 2009).
-Such dis-aggregations have been used to inform a range of initiatives aimed at engaging or re-engaging young people in education and work (see, for example, Scottish Executive, 2006; Spielhofer et al., 2009).
-But, as Finlay et al. (2010) note, young people with similar experiences or characteristics are not necessarily members of a homogeneous sub-group and a variety of interventions may be necessary to meet the needs of individuals with apparently similar circumstances.
-Whilst, for example, young people with special educational needs share a particular broad circumstance, they are likely to experience and understand their situation unevenly, and to require diverse forms of support.
-In any case, being outside education or without work may not be the most immediate challenge facing a young person.
-Young people with behavioral problems, those who are sick, homeless or suffering from various forms of addiction are, for example, likely to require more targeted interventions before being ready for the labour market.

-Motivating, bridging or forcing NEET young people?
+Motivating, bridging or punishing NEET young people?

 This section of the paper presents data drawn from a longitudinal ethnographic study of the lives of NEET young people which took place across Middlebridge and Greenford, two local authorities in the north of England.
 Middlebridge has a population of approximately 400,000 and consists of two large towns and several smaller settlements.
 Greenford has a population of about 200,000 and is made up of one major town and its environs.
 The history of both places has been strongly influenced by the textile industry and, like many British towns and cities, Middlebridge and Greenford are ethnically diverse: over 10 per cent of the population is Asian, mainly Pakistani or Indian, and there are significant numbers from African-Caribbean and mixed-race backgrounds.
 Over the last decade a substantial number of migrants from Eastern Europe and elsewhere have also come to live in the area.
-In many ways, Middlebridge and Greenford reflect the changing nature of ‘new urban economies’ (Ball, Maguire & Macrae, 2003) and as manufacturing industry has declined, employment has shifted towards mental and emotional labour rather than manual work – although, in both places, manufacturing sill accounts for a higher proportion of employment than the UK average.
+In many ways, Middlebridge and Greenford reflect the changing nature of ‘new urban economies’ (Ball, Maguire & Macrae, 2003) and as manufacturing industry has declined, employment has shifted towards mental and emotional labour rather than manual work – although, in both places, manufacturing still accounts for a higher proportion of employment than the UK average.
 Nevertheless, over 70 per cent of employment in Middlebridge and 80 per cent in Greenford is located in the service sector.
 Across the two authorities, unemployment rates exceed the UK average; one-third of employment is part-time; and much work is insecure and lowly paid.
 Reflecting national trends, 16-to-24-year-olds are more likely to be unemployed than the rest of the working-age population.